The recovery room is staffed by trained nurses who specialise in looking after children after surgery.

 We ask that you bring in a bottle of milk/formula for your baby as they are likely to be hungry after surgery.

 The nurses will let you know when it is safe for your child to eat and drink.

 Once your child is awake enough and the recovery nurses are happy with his/her condition, your child will either:

 - Be discharged home from recovery

-- Be transferred to the Paediatric Day Surgery Unit
+- Be transferred to the Same Day Unit (also know as Ward 3D Lagoon at Monash Children’s Hospital Clayton)

 - Be transferred to a ward if your child is staying overnight.